Bolivia votes in elections expected to empower the right wing for first time in decades

 Rather than back the leftist candidate once considered his heir, Morales has branded Rodríguez a traitor.

-From his political stronghold in Bolivia's tropical region of Chapare, Morales has urged his supporters to deface their ballots in protest against his disqualifaction.
+From his political stronghold in Bolivia's tropical region of Chapare, Morales has urged his supporters to deface their ballots in protest over his disqualification.
 The long-serving leader has been holed up in Chapare for months, evading an arrest warrant on charges related to his sexual relationship with a 15-year-old girl.

-Authorities have been warning that violence could erupt there as Morales’ fervent supporters mobilize against the elections.
+Authorities have been warning that violence could erupt there as Morales’ fervent supporters mobilize against elections.

 The president of Bolivia's Supreme Electoral Tribunal, Oscar Hassenteufel, said Sunday was “proceeding peacefully with some isolated incidents that have not affected the vote.”